*Post contains affiliate links for which I earn from qualifying purchases

 - The most direct route to caring for the environment as an adult is participating in ‘wild nature activities’ before the age of 11.

-Kids were meant to play in nature and, as a mother, it’s really important that my Little Lady gets this outdoor stimulation on a regular basis – be it woodland activities or otherwise.
+Kids were meant to play in nature and, as a mum it’s really important my Little Lady gets this outdoor stimulation on a regular basis – be it woodland activities or otherwise.

 Parks are great, but sometimes you need something more – a real break from suburban life and all its stimulation.

-Here are 9 woodland activities for kids to connect you and your child to the wonderful opportunities in nature…
+Here are 9 woodland activities for kids to help you connect to the opportunities in nature…

 Most kids love bugs and insects (even if they’re a little bit scary and ‘oooowey’!).

 My Little was transfixed when we spotted a stag beetle.

 A bug catcher kit is a great way to go for your critter catching or you can simply use an old jam jar or tupperware box and a magnifying glass.

 #2 – Build a Woodland Den